PiwikPRO/ferajna-devops/redis-not-so-boring/presentation/slides.md

 ## Agenda

 - what is it and general features
-- replication - sentiner vs cluster
+- replication - cluster and sentinel
 - persistence
-- security - pre 6.0 hacks and 6.0+ ACLs

 ---
 <!-- What is it section -->
 ### What is it

+Redis is an open source (BSD licensed), in-memory data structure store, used as a database, cache, and message broker

 ---

 <!-- General featurs -->
 ### General features

+* k/v store for strings, sets, lists, hashes (map/dict)
+* pubsub
 * ACLs

 ---